fguillen/CountryCodesConquest/README.md

 Small web-application to test your ability of associating the correct Country Code to a Country Name

-State of the Art: Work in Progress
+State of the Playable Version: [http://fguillen.github.io/CountryCodesConquest/](http://fguillen.github.io/CountryCodesConquest/)

 ## Prerequisites